jwatson-CO-edu/SPARROW/README.md

 [Y] Translate second "ac_" evaluator to Dlang - 2022-09-08: COMPLETE
     [Y] All Functions Implemented - 2022-09-08: COMPLETE [Y] All tests pass - 2022-09-08: Environment bound and unbound variables implemented, are ref counts needed?
-[Y] Translate "The Little Javascripter" by Douglas Crockford
+[Y] Translate "The Little Javascripter" by Douglas Crockford - 2022-11-16, AWESOME
     https://www.crockford.com/little.html (See `JS` folder for reference implementation) [Y] T: Test each component as it is developed - 2022-11-16, AWESOME [Y] Change name from FINCH, make public, and reorganize around SPARROW only. - 2022-11-16